Sphaerulina musiva: Epidemiology

-S. musiva is rapidly becoming more and more common in hybrid poplar plantations.
+Sphaerulina musiva is rapidly becoming more and more common in hybrid poplar plantations.
 Since the disease is wind borne, it is easily transmitted and will spread rapidly if not contained.
 Reports of S. musiva have mainly come from central and eastern US and eastern Canada, the assumed endemic range of the pathogen on Populus deltoides.
 Population genetics approaches suggested that dissemination of the pathogen appears to be associated with the natural distribution of wild P. deltoïdes'.
 More recently, anthropogenic activities like plant exchanges and transportation of infected plant material also resulted in spread and introduction of the disease in naïve habitats.
 There is a major concern to make sure it does not reach Europe, as it will likely take over the native poplars very quickly there.

 Diagnosis

 Cankers appear on branches and new shoots off poplar trees, these are relatively weak spots on the tree and often break.
 This is how the secondary infections enter, often disguising the S. musiva origins.
 Cankers are often colored around the edges and sunken in the branch itself.
 The tissue will become very dry and brittle, turn dark brown/black and sometimes form a lesion on the leaf.
-There can be fruiting bodies found on some cankers, but it is important to note that thee sare only found in the disease's first year.

 Leaf spots often appear on fallen leaves, relatively circular, with black margins, it appears to look like there is mold growing on the leaf.
 The leaves will eventually shrivel and blacken, then fall to the ground where the spores will over winter.